 The grizzlies have adapted well to their new environment and built trust with their keepers.
 Enjoy daily training demonstrations.

-Inga, Otis and Rita share Glacier Run with the three polar bears – although they are never in the same space at the same time!
+Inga, Otis and Rita share Glacier Run with Qannik, our polar bear, – although they are never in the same space at the same time!
 To keep all the bears healthy and engaged, their schedules are intentionally unpredictable.
 This prevents them from anticipating events and potentially developing stereotypic behaviors.

 Inga was born in the wild in February of 2005.
 She is the mother of one year-old twin cubs Otis and Rita.
 This grizzly family joined us from the remnant wild in Polson, Montana, where they were raiding chicken coups and had been trapped 3 times.
 Montana has a three strike law and this grizzly family had met their quota and would have been euthanized.